Amr-Elmaghraby/Data-Structure/README.md

 ## Overview

 Understanding data structures is essential for efficient software development and algorithm design.
-This repository aims to provide a curated collection of data structure implementations, along with examples, that will help you grasp the fundamental concepts and principles.
+This repository aims to provide a curated collection of data structure implementations written in [Java](https://en.wikipedia.org/wiki/Java_(programming_language)) along with examples, that will help you grasp the fundamental concepts and principles.

 ## Implemented Data Structures